golmschenk/qusi/README.md

 # RAMjET: RApid MachinE-learned Triage

-RAMjET is currently under development.
-This documentation is currently oriented toward the RAMjET development team.

 RAMjET is a framework for producing neural networks to characterize phenomena in astrophysical photometric data.

+RAMjET is currently in alpha.
+This repository is currently oriented toward the RAMjET development team and is not yet intended for a general audience.

 [See here for documentation.](https://astroramjet.readthedocs.io/en/latest/)